Bodega Aniello, An Innovative Female-led Winery In Patagonia

 “We keep these things in mind because as women we have gone through similar experiences.
 That’s the reason we’ve initiated these minor actions to promote gender fairness.
 We hope other wineries will follow suit.”

-If you would like to learn more about the winery and its wines, visit their website or contact its distributor Global Vineyards.
+If you would like to learn more about this producer visit their website or contact its distributor Global Vineyards.